badasswp/webp-image-converter/readme.txt

 == Installation ==

 1. Go to 'Plugins > Add New' on your WordPress admin dashboard.
-2. Search for 'WebP Image Converter' plugin from the official WordPress plugin repository.
+2. Search for 'Image Converter for WebP' plugin from the official WordPress plugin repository.
 3. Click 'Install Now' and then 'Activate'.

 == Description ==